emoacht/HelloSwitcher/README.md

 ## Remarks

+ - This tool has to be run as administrator because it is required to enable/disable a device.
-Since this tool runs after the OS's sign-in, it cannot change at sign-in, enabled/disabled state of the specified built-in camera at last sign-out.
+ - This tool cannot change enabled/disabled state of the specified built-in camera at the OS's sign-in because it runs after sign-in.
+It means that if the specified USB camera is connected before sign-out and then disconnected before sign-in, no camera will be available for Windows Hello at sign-in.

 ## History